 Cash used in financing activities for the year ended December 31, 2010 totaled approximately \$184.6 million.
-This consisted primarily of the redemption of a portion of our 6.25% senior notes due 2013, payments of distributions to our unitholders, the repurchase of a portion of our 2.875% exchangeable senior notes due 2037 and the repayment of mortgage notes payable partially offset by the net proceeds from the offerings in April and November 2010 of our 5.625% and 4.125% senior notes due 2020 and 2021, respectively, and the proceeds from mortgage notes payable.
+This consisted primarily of the redemption of a portion of our Operating Partnership's 6.25% senior notes due 2013, payments of dividends and distributions to our shareholders and the unitholders of our Operating Partnership, the repurchase of a portion of our Operating Partnership's 2.875% exchangeable senior notes due 2037 and the repayment of mortgage notes payable, partially offset by the net proceeds from the offerings in April and November 2010 of our Operating Partnership's 5.625% and 4.125% senior notes due 2020 and 2021, respectively, and the proceeds from mortgage notes payable.
 Future debt payments are discussed below under the heading "Capitalization-Debt Financing."